codingwithanichie/task6/README.md

 # task6
-Task 6

-Sure, here's a brief description of the regular expressions (regex) pattern used in the code:

 1. `/[-\s]/g`: This regex pattern is used with the `replace` function to remove dashes (`-`) and spaces (`\s`) from the card number.
 The `g` flag ensures that all occurrences are replaced, not just the first one.